Fuerte1/jna-foreign/ReadMe.md

 * By-value structures larger than 8 bytes (8 bytes fit into Java long)
 * Java objects (native libraries normally do not use or return Java objects)
 * Varargs
+* ...

 Community and Support
 =====================

 All questions should be posted to the [jna-users Google group](http://groups.google.com/group/jna-users).
-Issues can be submitted [here on Github](https://github.com/Fuerte1/jna-foreign/issues).
+Issues can be submitted [JNA Github](https://github.com/java-native-access/jna/issues).

 Contributing
 ============